abdulla971/WeatherPy/README.md

 1. Collect the Data

-- Use the *NumPy module* to generate more than 1,500 random latitudes and longitudes.

-- Use the *citipy module* to list the nearest city to the latitudes and longitudes.

-- Use the *OpenWeatherMap API* to request the current weather data from each unique city.

-- Parse the *JSON* data from the API request.

 2. Exploratory Analysis with Visualization

-- Create scatter plots and linear regression of the weather data and determine the correlations.

-- Create a series of heatmaps using the Google Maps and Places API.

 3. Visualize Travel Data

-Create a heatmap with pop-up markers that can display information on specific cities based on a customer’s travel preferences.

 ## Vacation Search
 Based on traveler’s weather preferences.